khalido/blog/content/post/PyConAu2018.md

   - know your problem

 **my takeaway:** a suprisingly simple question can lead to a whole lot of learning.
 Answer a few simple q's myself using python.

-## End-to-end Energy Monitoring in Python

-> This talk presents the development of an open-source (hardware and software) Energy Monitoring system with as much Python as possible.
-With the firmware written in Micropython (successfully tested on ESP8266 and ESP32 using virtually the same code), Unix port of micropython was used as the dev environment.
-Data collection platform using the classic Graphite Time-series database and some fun neural-network based analysis of the collected data also in Python with Keras, just to cover AI/ML buzzwords as well. [#](https://2018.pycon-au.org/talks/45073-endtoend-energy-monitoring-in-python/)

-- did not attend, look up talk notes/video/github

 ## Why you should care about types: How Python typing helped my team scale